calimero-network/calimero-sdk-js/docs/mergeable-js.md

-# Mergeable Support for JavaScript Contracts
+# Mergeable Support for JavaScript Services

 ## Background

-Rust contracts rely on the `calimero_storage::collections::Mergeable` trait to reconcile concurrent updates to the same root entity.
+Rust services rely on the `calimero_storage::collections::Mergeable` trait to reconcile concurrent updates to the same root entity.
 When the runtime detects divergent deltas targeting an identical root, it deserialises both snapshots, invokes `Mergeable::merge(&mut ours, &theirs)`, and persists the reconciled result.
 CRDT collections (maps, sets, vectors, counters, registers) already provide `Mergeable` implementations, and custom structs derive it via `#[derive(Mergeable)]` or hand-written impls.
-JavaScript contracts currently lack an analogue, so conflicting updates degrade to last-write-wins on the entire snapshot.
+JavaScript services currently lack an analogue, so conflicting updates degrade to last-write-wins on the entire snapshot.

 ## Goals

-- Enable JavaScript contracts to opt into deterministic conflict resolution instead of whole-root overwrite semantics.
+- Enable JavaScript services to opt into deterministic conflict resolution instead of whole-root overwrite semantics.
 - Provide a DX comparable to Rust’s `#[derive(Mergeable)]` (zero/low boilerplate for the common case).
 - Allow custom merge strategies per field when the default CRDT recursion is insufficient.